Networks

 How Networks work

-Networks can be thought of as while loops with memory that call Agents and Tools until the Router determines that there is no more work to be done.
+Networks can be thought of as while loops with memory (State) that call Agents and Tools until the Router determines that there is no more work to be done.

 Create the Network of Agents